philips-software/roslyn-analyzers/Documentation/Naming.md

 # Naming

-The naming category of diagnostics suggests ways to improve naming of various items, or to make naming more consistent.
+The "Philips Naming" category of diagnostics suggests ways to improve naming of various items, or to make naming more consistent.
 Examples include:
 * Consistent naming of namespaces
 * Aligning naming of namespace, files, and projects